-Entries tagged with 'America's Greatest New Cooks'
+'America's Greatest New Cooks' on Serious Eats

 We're big fans of Il Buco Alimentari e Vineria here at Serious Eats, so it's little surprise that its chef, Justin Smillie, made the cut for Food and Wine's new cookbook America's Greatest New Cooks.
 Not surprisingly, many of his recipes in the book include pasta in some form.
 One of his more unique dishes, Pasta with Shiitake, Peas, and Goat Cheese, takes layered lasanga and scrambles it up a bit.
 Smillie adds fresh primavera-ish flavors to broken flat noodles with peas, goat, cheese, and mint, while grounding the pasta with earthy mushrooms and thyme.

 Laced with fennel, leeks, and bay leaf, Nico Monday and Amelia O'Reilly's Smoked Fish Chowder from Food and Wine's new cookbook America's Greatest New Cooks is a complex, fragrant take on the classic even before adding its namesake ingredient.
 But it is the flaked smoked fish that truly takes this chowder to another level.
 The smoke's aroma is the first thing to hit when ladling a bowl, and it certainly permeates the soup.
 However, since it is added so late in the cooking, this smoke gives way to the sweet corn, fennel, and potatoes.